 Smoking and or the consumption of any illegal substances is not permitted.

-Taking up of donations, personal or work related fund-raising, or selling of merchandise is not permitted in the environment of Hillsong College/Church.
+Taking up of donations, personal or work-related fund-raising, or selling of merchandise is not permitted in the environment of Hillsong College/Church.

 Study and Homework

 Every student is expected to study or complete homework regularly.
 Each subject will have its own recommended reading list that we strongly encourage you to explore and take advantage of.
-Students are expected to add to their class work with their own extended reading program.
+Students are expected to add to their class work with their extended reading program.
 Let College be an opportunity to broaden your knowledge and understanding in new and exciting areas.
-The library staff and trainers are there to assist each students to fulfil this vision and to direct their reading.
+The library staff and trainers are there to assist each student to fulfil this vision and to direct their reading.
 Internet access is also available for further research.